quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Constants of interest {#cc-consts-of-interest}

 Constants used in congestion control are based on a combination of RFCs, papers, and common practice.
-Some may need to be changed or negotiated in order to better suit a variety of environments.

 kInitialWindow:
 : Default limit on the initial amount of data in flight, in bytes.
 Taken from